SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0755 GMT

 -----------------------

-The benchmark BSE index up 0.25 percent and the broader NSE index gains 0.21 percent led by gains in capital goods and auto stocks.
+The benchmark BSE index down 0.08 percent and the broader NSE index 0.15 percent lower, tracking Asian equities amid increasing tension in Ukraine.

 GOVERNMENT BONDS